Torches, Nails and Domes

 As Shatter, Wax and Rosin took over the mainstream of cannabis concentrates; newer, more versatile methods of consuming the extracts became prevalent.
 These newer styles incorporated a water bong into the process, which helped cool the concentrated vapour as well as enabling larger hits.
 In the beginning, there were a few different versions that required a butane or propane torch and a pivoting metal tray, known as a ‘Swing-Skillet”, but the first benchmark of the evolution of dabbing was the “Nail”.

-Referred to as a “Nail” because of its similarities in appearance to an actual carpenter’s nail, this method of inhaling the cannabis concentrates quickly replaced the “Swing-Skillet” style.
+Referred to as Dabbing Nails because of their similarities in appearance to actual carpenter’s nails, this method of inhaling the cannabis concentrates quickly replaced the “Swing-Skillet” style.
 Used in conjunction with a “Dome” to encapsulate the vapour and direct it downwards into the water bong, the nail style quickly became popular.
 The user would heat up the tip of the nail with a butane or propane torch until it was red-hot.
 After waiting for it to cool down a little, the user would place a “dab” of concentrate to the top of the hot nail, vaporizing it instantly downwards into the bong and along the airflow created by the user’s lungs.
 The dome, placed around the nail immediately after torching and before inhalation, helped contain the vapour to the bong and lessened the chance of it vaporizing into the air.

 While an improvement on the “Swing-Skillet” style, the dome-and-nail approach still left a lot to be desired.
 One major flaw with this approach was that the concentrate had a tendency to drip down the nail and solidify, resulting in wastage and a dirty bong.
 Larger dabs had trouble vaporizing all at once, and as a result, left hardened, tar-like resin, know as “Reclaim”, all along the nail and glass joint.
 Something needed to be done to address the wastage.